-Rhonnel Sotelo joined the Rogers Family Foundation in April 2013 as its Chief Strategy Officer and became its Executive Director in June 2014.
-In addition to overseeing the executive management of the Foundation’s grantmaking, operations, and strategy, Rhonnel leads and guides staff in the execution of the Foundation’s key Oakland education initiatives in blended/personalized learning, early literacy, and quality schools development.
+Rhonnel Sotelo has been with the Rogers Family Foundation since April 2013 and became its Chief Executive Officer in January 2023.
+In addition to overseeing the executive management of the Foundation’s grantmaking and operations, Rhonnel leads and guides the Foundation team in the execution of the Foundation’s Oakland education strategy.

 Rhonnel’s career in philanthropy spans nearly two decades, including serving as the Chief Operating Officer and Vice President for Program & Operations for the Stuart Foundation and leading The San Francisco Foundation’s West Oakland Initiative and Multicultural Fellowship program.
 An urban planner by profession, Rhonnel previously owned and operated Urban Works, a planning and design firm focused on neighborhood planning and livable communities in the Pacific Northwest and California.
 Rhonnel holds a Master of Arts in Urban Planning and a Bachelor of Arts in English, both from the University of California, Los Angeles.
 He currently sits on the board of Envision Education, and previously served on the Board of Directors for the Oakland Public Education Fund and the founding Board of the Oakland Literacy Coalition.

 He lives in Oakland with his wife Chris.
 Together, they have raised two daughters who are proud graduates of Oakland public charter schools.